pixelnest/pixelnest.github.io/_products/night-call.md

 date: 2018-09-17
 service: true

-excerpt: "Night Call is a new kind of narrative and noire game where the investigation takes place in a real city."
+excerpt: "Additional development for **Night Call**, a new kind of narrative and noire game."

 links:
   - name: Night Call